kailash-manasarovar/statement/docs/timeline/2023/october.md

 - I find it strange that the town would allow this.
 - Salva often closes the windows because of the strong smell.

+## October 7th 2023

+- I'm on Twitter all morning seeing posts from Israel.
+- It's like I'm there.
+- Everything changes at that moment.

 ## Strawberries

 - One morning I wake up long before dawn to write a tweet thread about strawberries: https://x.com/1FRGVN/status/1713726935371551010.